- Dist: 797km

 The border between NT and QLD is a little unobstructed for my liking

 Coming into Mount Isa was one of the prettiest views so far.
 It took me off guard because of the huge shift from flat to hilly in only a few k's.
-The sunset created a pallette of colours not usually am from the city.
+The sunset created a pallette of colours not usually seen from the city.
 There was a continuous flow of every assortment of green imaginable, politely interrupted by the curving asphalt.
 I hardly noticed the last 80km because I had so much fun.

 The owner of the hostel was waiting outside for our arrival.
 "You must be Amanda.
-I didn't know you were coming by motorbike." we made some quick conversation as I clumsily unclipped my bags and dragged them up the stairs like 3 oversized infants.
+I didn't know you were coming by motorbike".
+We made some quick conversation as I clumsily unclipped my bags and dragged them up the stairs like 3 oversized infants.

 "I uh... had the privilege of upgrading your room for ya.
 You're in a queen single instead of a twin.
 I guess it works out because ya have all these bags."